elijah-potter/harper-obsidian-plugin/README.md

 ## I have a problem or feature request...

-Let me know if you have any problems, feature requests, or feedback of any kind by filing an [issue on the main repository](https://github.com/elijah-potter/harper/issues/new).
+Let me know if you have any problems, feature requests, or feedback of any kind by filling out an [issue on the main repository](https://github.com/elijah-potter/harper/issues/new).